pascalvanderheiden/ais-apim-oauth-flow/README.md

 I've included the Open ID Connect config in my JWT validation as well.
 This is optional but very recommmended, as with rule will enforce validation at Azure AD.
 This [link](https://techcommunity.microsoft.com/t5/azure-paas-blog/restricting-api-management-access-to-users-through-aad/ba-p/2116259) show where you can see that in the trace.

+Creating App Registrations with a Deployment Service Principal is a tricky part.
+If you are not a administrator on the Azure AD Tenant, you will not be able to create App Registration or do any App Role assignment.
+See [this link](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps#step-4-check-your-prerequisites) for more info.
+I ran into this issue when I wanted to create the App Registrations via GitHub Actions.
+So, that's I why I created a seperate [PowerShell script](./deploy/release/release-appreg-api.ps1) for creating the App Registration and deploying the API manually from the Cloud Shell.
+>You can't use the your local PowerShell Terminal, as the 'Connect-AzureAD' for Role Assignment won't connect due to background authentication.
+It will timeout at one point!

 ## Architecture

 ![ais-apim-oauth-flow](docs/images/arch.png)